lsandini/cgmsim/README.md

 In order to use this simulator, you'll need an instance of Nightscout (NS).
 If you are not familiar with NS, go over to https://nightscout.github.io/nightscout/new_user/ and be sure to follow all the steps and perform this installation first.

 The simulator itself works in a Linux Ubuntu 20.04 LTS environment.
-You'll need a computer or a virtual machine running Ubuntu in order to complete the CGMSIM installation.
-I have tested it using a virtual machine (droplet) on Digital Ocean, and on a RaspBerry Pi 3B.
+You'll need a computer or a virtual machine running Ubuntu in order to complete the CGMSIM-2 installation.
 I do not recommend running the simulation as the __root__ user.
 Instead, create a regular user with sudo privileges, in my case "lorenzo".
 There are plenty of tutorials for that.
+Once done, create a folder for this application, and name it whatever you like, for example "cgmsim".

 The next steps involve: